 Then I went digging deeper… You see, I grew up in a 1.000 people village on German countryside and had not known any other realities than those around me.
 But when I started traveling, I came across those people who … just always traveled!

 I started quitting all my long-term commitments and saving money.
 Instead of the gym, I went running and did youtube videos at home.
 Instead of going shopping, I sold my clothes second hand.
 Instead of cinemas, we had movie nights at home.
 Instead of eating out, I made my infamous chili sin carne for the fifth time.
 You get the drill – find more of my tips to save money for traveling here.

 And I’m way happier organizing my own experiences instead of joining any crazy rip-off group tours anyway:

-Down to the facts: I did not want to touch my savings, and set myself a limited amount of money I’d willingly spend before re-thinking this whole adventure.
+Down to facts.
+I did not want to touch my savings, and set myself a limited amount of money I’d willingly spend before re-thinking this whole adventure.

 When I left job, apartment, and everything else in January 2017, I had 2.000€ for all the fun under the sun.
 And you know what?
 It’s still 2.000€ today – didn’t make anything yet, but in total didn’t spend any either.

 The earlier you start living the budget lifestyle – even though you’re still home – the better you’ll adjust when you’ll eventually start.